 Pyridoxine 25 mg per day is often given with INH to reduce the risk of INH-induced peripheral neuropathy.

 6-48 Should HIV infection and tuberculosis be treated at the same time?

 Yes.
 However, the TB treatment should be started before beginning antiretroviral treatment because:

 - The immune reconstitution inflammatory syndrome (IRIS) may occur.
-This is particularly common if TB treatment is given for less than two months before antiretroviral treatment is started, especially if the CD4 count is less than 50 cells/µl.
+This is particularly common if TB treatment is given for less than 2 months before antiretroviral treatment is started, especially if the CD4 count is less than 50 cells/µl.

 - A large number of different tablets have to be taken when both infections are treated at the same time.
 This may affect adherence.

 Therefore treatment of HIV and tuberculosis at the same time has many problems.
 However, if antiretroviral treatment is delayed too long, the patient may become seriously ill or die.